enz/pentobi/INSTALL.md

 -----------------------------------

-A thumbnailer plugin for KDE can be built by using the cmake option -DPENTOBI_BUILD_KDE_THUMBNAILER=ON.
-In this case, the KDE development files need to be installed (packages libkf5kio-dev and extra-cmake-modules on Debian-based distributions).
-Note that the plugin might not be found if the default installation prefix /usr/local is used.
-You need to add QT_PLUGIN_PATH=/usr/local/lib/plugins to /etc/environment.
+A thumbnailer plugin for KDE can be built by using the cmake option `-DPENTOBI_BUILD_KDE_THUMBNAILER=ON`.
+In this case, the KDE development files need to be installed (packages `libkf5kio-dev` and `extra-cmake-modules` on Debian-based distributions).
+Note that the plugin might not be found if the default installation prefix `/usr/local` is used.
+You need to add `QT_PLUGIN_PATH=/usr/local/lib/plugins` to `/etc/environment`.
 After that, you can enable previews for Blokus game file in the Dolphin file manager in Configure Dolphin/General/Previews.

 Installing